 From the top of Ebenalp mountain, start hiking down.
 After about 10-15 minutes, Ebenalp Wildkirchli will be the next stop.

 Ebenalp Wildkirchli (about 1,500 meters above sea level) is a prehistoric cave and is free of entry charge.
 Just a small part is narrow, most of it is easy to pass, and it is just a short walk.

 There is some information (in German) that says that visitors were shown around in the 18th century.
 When the cable cars started operating in 1955, many religious people came to the church in fancy clothes.

 Since the entrance was tiny, the clothes would get dirty.
 So, they blasted the entry to make it bigger and avoid angry visitors.

 Then continue your hike down.
 After another 20 minutes of walking – I finally saw it: The “world´s most interesting restaurant“ (Huffington Post) and probably the most prominent attraction in Appenzellerland.
 The Aescher!

 Depending on your hiking route, the order of stops will be different.The Aescher used to be a hostel, but nowadays, it is not possible to sleep there anymore.
 However, you can still have drinks or eat typical Swiss food (as a vegetarian, there was little choice, but the Rösti is a good alternative).
 The inside of the Aescher is simple (with cool toilets though) but it is great to have a break and enjoy lunch with a view.
 Oh, did I mention it was very foggy on my second trip?
 If you walk behind the Aescher, you have a beautiful view of Lake Seealpsee.

 Hike Down to Seealpsee

-From Seealpsee to the Wasserauen station/parking space takes another 20 minutes and though it is mostly a paved street the hike is quite exhausting as it is very steep.
+It takes another 20 minutes from Lake Seealpsee to the Wasserauen station/parking space, and though it is mostly a paved street, the hike is quite exhausting as it is quite steep.